datatogether/datatogether/README.md

 * **OPENNESS** &ndash; Make decisions and coordinate openly and transparently

 _[also, note useful **elevator pitches** -- the “all-in-one” sentences that efficiently go from the problem to the solution]_

+## Projects

+We coordinate a number of projects and sub-components in the [Data Together github org](https://github.com/datatogether).
+This is a short list of those projects.
+For a complete list of all repositories, visit https://github.com/datatogether **Please join in!**

+* [Learning](https://github.com/datatogether/learning) - A repository where we are gathering learning materials about Data Together and the surrounding topics.
+* [Platform](https://archivers.co):  The beta platform at https://archivers.co is one example of where we're going.
+The code for that platform lives at https://github.com/datatogether/webapp
+* [Coverage](https://github.com/datatogether/coverage) - A project for visualizing the status of digital data archiving efforts across various data repositories http://api.archivers.co/coverage Edit

 ## License